tkeffer/weewx-brultech/README.md

 ###Configuring your Brultech device
 The Brultech energy monitors come with a bewildering array of modes and options.
-To keep things simple, we have made a number of assumptions:
+To keep things simple, this driver makes two assumptions:

 - The device will always be in server mode.
 - The device driver always polls the device.